pinguy/kokoro-tts-addon/README.md

 ## 🔍 What is This?

-Kokoro TTS is a Firefox extension that lets you convert selected or pasted text into natural-sounding speech — without needing an internet connection.
+Kokoro TTS is a browser extension that lets you convert selected or pasted text into natural-sounding speech — without needing an internet connection.
 It uses a lightweight Flask server and the Kokoro model running locally on your system.

 - ✅ No accounts or logins